 This can be seen in the simplified schematic of a solid-state amplifier pictured below:

 The output of the amplifier is driven by only one power rail at any given time.
 When the output signal is positive, it is effectively connected to the +V supply.
 When the output signal is negative, it is effectively connected to the –V supply.

-Audio signals are generally in the range of 20 Hz to 20,000 Hz and so the switching between power supply rails happens very rapidly!
+Audio signals are generally in the range of 20 Hz to 20,000 Hz, and the switching between power supply rails happens very rapidly!

 A relatively low-level audio signal is connected to the two BJTs in parallel.

 The NPN and PNP are polarity complements of each other.
 When biased correctly, these transistors will provide current from the +V or –V supply rails to drive the amplifier output.

 When the input signal is positive, the NPN will allow a larger current through to the output via the +V supply.

 When the input signal is negative, the PNP will allow a larger current through to the output via the –V supply.